The power outage that ended a tie game in the 1988 Stanley Cup final

 That time, however, the lights were restored and the Oilers would win 3-2 in triple overtime.

-Edmonton would also win another Stanley Cup that year, a victory that came almost two years after Wayne Gretzky was traded away.
+Edmonton would also win another Stanley Cup that year, a victory that came almost two years after star player Wayne Gretzky was traded away.